spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-matrix-authentication-service.md

 ⚠ The syntax for existing [OIDC providers configured in Synapse](./configuring-playbook-synapse.md#synapse--openid-connect-for-single-sign-on) is slightly different, so you will need to adjust your configuration when switching from Synapse OIDC to MAS upstream OAuth2.

+## Adjusting DNS records

+If you've changed the default hostname, **you may need to adjust your DNS** records to point the Matrix Authentication Service domain to the Matrix server.

+See [Configuring DNS](configuring-dns.md) for details about DNS changes.

+If you've decided to use the default hostname, you won't need to do any extra DNS configuration.

 ## Installing